sPoT86/ZTPi/README.md

 ## Requirements:
 ### Datastore:
 - First line is reserved for keys
-- Must not include keys/kwargs used by Jinja
+- Must not include default keys/kwargs used by Jinja
-- Key: devicename
+- Key "devicename"
-- Key: ztp_template
+- Key "ztp_template"
-- Key: idarray_1 (at least number one)
+- Key "idarray_1" (at least number one)

 ### Jinja-Templates:
 - Must not include semicolons ( ; )